dzdao/k-means-clustering-mpi/README.md

 # k-Means Clustering: *A Distributed MPI Implementation*

 The aim of the [k-means clustering](https://en.wikipedia.org/wiki/K-means_clustering) algorithm is to take a given dataset and partition these observations up into k number of clusters.
-Deciding on where these clusters lie is computationally difficult but  be representative of its surrounding data points.
+Deciding on where these clusters lie is computationally difficult but each cluster should be representative of all its surrounding data points.
 It algorithm is [unsupervised learning](https://en.wikipedia.org/wiki/Unsupervised_learning) method and hopes to gain some sort of insight into data that may be unseemingly unrelated.

 ### Distributed Functionalities

-- Given that k-means clustering problem is a NP-Hard computationally intensive problem, a distributed approach seemed appropriate.
+- Given that k-means clustering problem is a NP-Hard computationally intensive problem, a distributed approach seems appropriate.
 By dividing up the computation load among many worker nodes, the program can be parallelized and sped up.
 - The root node reads in the entire dataset and randomly chooses the initial k-means for each cluster.
 - The root node broadcasts the k-means to each n number of workers.
 - The root node distributes the dataset among n number of workers.